nithinkr2000/mc_trex/docs/README.md

 2. Module to perform Parallel Tempering + Simulated Annealing with AMBER.
 3. Module to analyze PT + SA simulations.

+## Description

+This is a compilation of helper functions used in the development of heuristics for the use of enhanced sampling (temperature replica exchange - TREx) for determining the melting temperature of small biomolecules.
+There are also some modules (early stages of implementation) meant for performing combined TREx + simulated annealing simulations.

+The methods in the repository are mostly wrapped around MDAnalysis tools.
+There are also some subprocess calls to CPPTRAJ.
+Since simulations were performed in AMBER during the project, the functions are in general specific to AMBER.

+However, functions to perform RMSD or contact analyses are more general.
+There are repositories and tools which implement the functionalities in this repository more efficiently but this is a convenient packaging of these available tools, sacrificing simplicity of usage for the generality that the complete packages provide.

 ## Usage